Fiat 130: Fiat 130 Coupé

 Identified as type "BC" on their chassis, the 130 Coupé appeared in 1971 at Geneva motor show exhibiting a completely new 2-door body and a completely new interior.
 Both exterior and interior styling were designed by Paolo Martin at Pininfarina.
 The car won a design prize, attributed to Pininfarina, and this helped Pininfarina begin a new life after years relying on the "Fiat 1800/Peugeot 404/Austin A60" concepts.
 Pininfarina unsuccessfully proposed following the Fiat 130 Coupé proposals with the Maremma in 1974 (2-door shooting brake) and the Opera in 1975 (4-door saloon).
 Paolo Martin was not involved in these Fiat 130 Coupé variations, as he left the company soon after the design prize in 1971.

 The seats were shaped and designed by Paolo Martin with the collaboration of Giovanni Gottin, a specialist established in Turin.
 The dashboard was redesigned with round dials with white needles.
 The central console was redesigned by Paolo Martin, featuring wooden veneer, a row of switches and soft illumination throughout using state of the art fibre optics.
 The steering column is adjustable for rake and reach.
 The driver's seat has a degree of height adjustment.
+An original and gallant element was the option to open the passenger door from the driver's seat by pulling a lever just underneath the dashboard, next to the middle console.